yurisokolovicz/yurisokolovicz/README.md

 * 🧠 I'm learning Advanced Javascript, CSS and Web Design.

 Don't be afraid of the man who knows a thousand languages, be afraid of the man who has trained the same language a thousand times.
 JS is true power.
-I am passionate about technology with deep knowledge in science.

 <div align="center">
   <a href="https://github.com/yurisokolovicz">